Qubes-Community/Contents/docs/customization/usb-hardening.md

 following:

 1. All USB devices attached at boot time are allowed, all others rejected.
 2. The user may employ a small script to allow USB devices attached during the next minute or so.
+Only certain reasonable USB device classes (audio, HID, mass storage, hub, smart card) are allowed.

 #### USBGuard Configuration